MichaelVerdegaal/crisp-dm-template/README.md

 ## See also!

-[CRISPY](https://github.com/MichaelVerdegaal/crispy-workflow), a modified version of the template you're currently looking at, with changes made to improve rapid-fire experiments while staying with the quality-boundary.
+[CRISPY](https://github.com/MichaelVerdegaal/crispy-workflow), a modified version of the template you're currently looking at, with changes made to improve the documentation writing speed while staying within the expected quality-boundary.
 This version is more suitable for small teams/researchers who prefer to work more iteratively.